 DEEP has established five strategic goals that guide the work across our programs.
 The Department is organized into the Office of the Commissioner and three Branches.

 The Office of the Commissioner includes the Offices of the Chief of Staff and of Legal, Planning, and Regulatory Affairs, which in turn include Adjudications, Legal Counsel, and Chief of Staff (which includes Communications, Climate Change, Equity & Environmental Justice (EJ), Legislation, Innovative Partnerships & Planning (IPP), Land Acquisition & Management (LAM), and Environmental Review & Strategic Initiatives (ERSI).
 Planning and Program Development and Governmental Affairs).
-These offices provide administrative management, staff assistance, and ancillary service to aid the Commissioner and Bureau Chiefs in their efforts to carry out the mission of the agency.
+These offices provide administrative management, substantive guidance, staff assistance, and ancillary service to aid the Commissioner and other branches and Bureau Chiefs in their efforts to carry out the mission of the agency.
 In addition, the Bureau of Central Services provides a wide array of services including, Information Management, Engineering and Field Support, Financial Management, Human Resource Management and Purchasing.

 - The Energy Branch includes the Bureau of Energy and Technology Policy, which develops and implements comprehensive state-wide energy policy, plans, and programs to promote a cleaner, cheaper, more reliable energy future for Connecticut.
 The Energy Branch also includes the Public Utilities Regulatory Authority (PURA) – formerly the Department of Public Utility Control – which reviews rates for electricity, natural gas, water, cable television and other utilities.